Corporation of Foreign Bondholders

 The Corporation of Foreign Bondholders (also known as the Council of Foreign Bondholders) was a British association established in London in 1868 by private holders of debt securities issued by foreign governments, states and municipalities.

-In an era before extensive financial regulation.and of wide sovereign immunity, it provided a forum for British creditors to co-ordinate their actions during the financial boom from the 1860s to the 1950s.
+In an era before extensive financial regulation and of wide sovereign immunity, it provided a forum for British creditors to co-ordinate their actions during the financial boom from the 1860s to the 1950s.
 It created an important mechanism through which investors could formulate proposals to deal with the government defaults, particularly in the Great Depression following the 1929 Wall Street crash, including several early debt restructurings.
+It would operate until 1988 when it was wound up.

+History

+Foundation

 The CFB was a not-for-profit organisation established in 1868.
 Its formation was triggered by a series of sovereign debt defaults in the mid-19th century.
 It was incorporated in 1873, under a licence from the Board of Trade, governed by a committee of representatives from brokerages and banks.

 In early years, bondholders criticised the settlements that it reached with defaulting bond issuers.
 Decisions to accept a proposal were voted on at public meetings of members, but it was suspected that banks that underwrote the debt were influencing the decisions.